BriceChivu/Products_damage_claims/README.md

 We can see that the Skin Care and Make Up are again the top 2 product types in terms of number of claims.
 However, the difference between them is lesser, which leads us to validate our earlier assumption of Skin Care product being expensive.

-On the top right graph, one can note that the number of claims is fairly evenly distributed (at least compared to the claims value graph from earlier).
+At the top right graph, one can note that the number of claims is fairly evenly distributed (at least compared to the claims value graph from earlier). <br/>
+When looking at the number of claims per SKU (Stock-Keeping Unit, *a fancy word to say 'product ID'*), we can tell that the maximum of claims per SKU is only 11 (out of 270 claims), so not much insight here.

+Finally, the top consignees remain the same compared to the claims value graphs shown earlier.

+### 5. Conclusion

+After some investigations, I found out that the packaging materials of Skin Care and Make Up products are thinner and therefore less resistant to shocks and bumps.
+Besides, we discovered later that Shilla consignee is *very* inclined to claim any kind of damages (whether significant or not).
+On the contrary, other consignees sometimes overlook when the damages are not really important.

+### 6. Next steps

+Thanks to the analysis, we have been able to react and take actions to hopefully reduce the claims. <br/>
+Firstly, we have raised awareness to our client about the less resistant packaging used for Skin Care and Make Up products.
+Their factory will increase its thickness. <br/>
+Secondly, we are now being a lot more cautious about whether we accept or refuse the claims.
+We are starting to challenge more Shilla on their claims.